 Education has no substitute, one is either educated or not.
 As an advocacy and development-oriented organization, the Advocacy Initiative for Development’s commitment and work around education and its related issues remain a priority.
 As a very vital component of a nation’s sustainable growth, we believe it must be embraced by all.

-Funds raised on the GlobalGiving platform and other sources during the current report circle enabled the organization to provide additional support to over 100 primary school girls with assorted school items including books, pens, etc.
+Funds raised on the GlobalGiving platform and other sources during the current report circle enabled the organization to provide additional support to over 200 primary and secondary school girls with assorted school items including books, pens, etc.

 To our partners and friends who continue to donate their hard-earned cash towards this project, we say a big thank you.
 Through your generous support, you are impacting the lives of children, especially the Girl Child in Tanzania.